 The Bolivian government claims it has uncovered a plot that would have plunged the country into civil war.

-The Bolivian government claims it has uncovered a plot that would have plunged the country into civil war.
+Background: The Bolivian government claims it has uncovered a plot that would have plunged the country into civil war.
 Already several trade union leaders and student activists have been arrested following clashes with troops throughout the country.

 SYNOPSIS: In La Paz, President Hugo Banzer placed the country under a state of siege - a form of martial law - after stating that the country faced open and escalating subversion.